 Cut and fabricate steel plates so that the primary direction of rolling is parallel to the direction of the member or component main stress.
 For flanges and webs, the direction of rolling is parallel to the flanges unless noted otherwise in the Contract Documents.
-Web splice plates may be rolled parallel to their length with the approval of the Engineer.
+Web splice plates may be rolled parallel to their length.

-460-4.3.2 Cold Bending:
+460-4.3.2 Bending: